Bolesław III Wrymouth: Second marriage

 Older historiography attributed another two daughters from the marriage of Bolesław and Salomea: Adelaide and Sophia.
 Adelaide (c.
-1114 - 25 March before 1132), was the first wife of Adalbert II the Pious, eldest son of Leopold III, Margrave of Austria.
+1114 - 25 March before 1132) was the first wife of Adalbert II the Pious, eldest son of Leopold III, Margrave of Austria.
 Modern historians deny that she was a daughter of Bolesław.
 Sophia (d.
-10 October 1136), was probably the mother of Mateusz, Bishop of Kraków.
+10 October 1136) was probably the mother of Mateusz, Bishop of Kraków.

-In older historiography Adelaide, a supposed daughter of Emperor Henry IV, was erroneously considered to be another wife of Bolesław.
+In older historiography, Adelaide, a supposed daughter of Emperor Henry IV, was erroneously considered to be another wife of Bolesław.
 The information about this stated that after the death of Zbyslava, Bolesław married her in Bamberg in 1110.
 This report is provided by Jan Długosz and Archdeacon Sulger.
 This view was challenged by Oswald Balzer.

 Succession provisions

 Senioral principle

 Bolesław's experiences during his youth probably motivated him to make a division of his domains among his surviving sons.
 The loyal Count Palatine Piotr Włostowic was appointed to execute the provisions.
 In his testament, also known as the "Statute of Succession", Bolesław introduced the "senioral principle" in Poland in an effort to preserve the unity of the state and to prevent a power struggle among his sons.
-This regulation about the succession came into force after Bolesław's death, although is unknown the exact date of his establishment.
+This regulation about the succession came into force after Bolesław's death, although the exact date of its establishment is unknown.
 It is believed that its creation may have occurred in 1115 or 1116, after the birth of his son Leszek, or after the suppression of the rebellion of Skarbimir (in 1117).
 Sources indicate that the original document about the succession was drawn up in 1137.
 The Statute was nullified in 1180 but restored by Pope Innocent III in 1210 after a petition of the Silesian rulers; however, historians challenge this account in the absence of any other information.

 The senioral principle established that the eldest member of the dynasty was to have supreme power over the rest and was also to control an indivisible "senioral part": a vast strip of land running north–south down the middle of Poland, with Kraków its chief city.
 The senior duke's prerogatives also included control over Pomerania, a fief of the Holy Roman Empire.
 Sources showed a discrepancy in terms of the power exercised by the senior duke.
 Pope Innocent III wrote about primogeniture, while Wincenty Kadłubek refers to both seniority and primogeniture.
 Kadłubek combined in one sentence the two systems, i.e., inheritance of supreme power in individual districts, where primogeniture was in force.
 Among historians, there is a view that what Bolesław established was not seniority, but primogeniture that belongs exclusively to Władysław II and his descendants.
-The coverage and nature of power exercised by Bolesław IV the Curly in 1146 supports this hypothesis.
+The coverage and nature of power exercised by Bolesław IV the Curly in 1146 support this hypothesis.